kshakib22/second-brain/content/Programming/Web Dev/Setting Up Projects Using Node and npm for Beginners.md

 ## Setting up and running a Node project

+If a refresher on general file/folder structure of node applications are needed, check out [File Structure for a Node.js Application](../Backend%20Dev/File%20Structure%20for%20a%20Node.js%20Application.md) before running a project to have a clear overview.

 - Firstly, check for `package.json`.
 The presence of a `package.json` file in the root directory of the repository indicates that it’s a Node.js project.
 Open the `package.json` file to see the project details.

 An existing project already has the required dependencies listed on `package.json` file.
 This means  simply install it using this command: